 Swollen teats on a female does not mean pregnancy – we now know that.
 The lumps that formed after 2 months were just swollen lymph glands.
 Her body was going through the transition of knowing no pups are coming and her body was forcing the glands to go back down and it’s normal that they get hard and lumpy like that.
 Whew.

 So, after months of hearing from everyone she’s prego, to thinking my dog has something wrong with her, now she’s 100% back to normal.
 What a crazy couple of months that was!

 Not only were the lumps scary, but the sores all over her vagina to boot.
 Vet says, those are normal.
 It’s her lymph glands that are just swollen and it can cause weird looking sores on their vagina as well.
 No, she doesn’t have an STD (she was never mated with!), but it is normal especially in bulldog breeds.
 Well, I see…..

 The vet went on to tell me about her English Bulldog she had that had similar issues.
 Loads of bulldog breeds go through faux pregnancies and then the teats getting swollen, and finally to the lumps that form.
 She said, nothing to worry about, Atlas is just fine.
 Keep an eye on her for the next 30 days and if the lumps don’t go away, call us for a recheck up.

 Here we are, 2 weeks after the last visit and she’s 100% back to normal.
 No more swelling, no more lumps.
 She’s a healthy pup.
 Well, except for the mites she has in her ear, but we’re treating that.
 As for her tummy and teats, she’s good.

-If you have a female dog that’s gone through the same issues, it could be the same as Atlas.
+So, if you have a dog that gets swollen teats, it could be the same as Atlas.
 I still always advise to call the vet to be sure though.
 Better safe than sorry.

 Hopefully you found some guidance in this article.
 If so, feel free to share with your friends with female dogs that might be going through similar issues!